hsorby/mapclient-docs/MAP-tutorial-create.rst

    :align: center
    :width: 75%

-Once the All the steps in the workflow are configured (no more red cog icons) we can make connections between the steps.
+Once the All the steps in the workflow are configured (i.e. no more red gear icons) we can make connections between the steps.
 To make a connection between two steps the first step must provide what the second step uses.
 When trying to connect two steps that cannot be connected you will see a no entry icon over the connection for a short period of time and then the connection will be removed.
 The following image shows an incorrect connection trying to be made.

 .. figure:: resources/images/error_connection.png
    :align: center